sagelga/prepro60/docs/Lecture Cheat Sheet/IO.md

 # Input and Output

-Copyright by P' Kumamon IT14. <br>
-For education purpose only.

 # Basic types of values
 | **Integer** | **Float** | **String**   | **Boolean** |
 | ----------- | --------- | ------------ | ----------- |